How Did I Build The Rubik's Cube

 Building a 3D Rubik's Cube that can rotate realistically is more complex than it seems.
 The cube has possible combinations, making it one of the most fascinating puzzles ever created.

-In this post, I'll show you how I built an interactive Rubik's Cube using Three.js, breaking down the process into simple steps.
+In this post, I'll show you how I built an animated Rubik's Cube using Three.js, breaking down the process into simple steps.

 Step 1: Building a Single Cube